jspahrsummers/GroceryList/README.md

 download.
 To actually _use_ it, and share your list with specific people, there are a few hoops you'll need to jump through first.

+Before anything else, make sure to run `script/bootstrap` in your local copy of the repository.
+This will automatically clone all submodules used in the project.

 ### Starting the List

 Since the app is [built on GitHub](#synchronization), it requires a GitHub